-Visiting a new city like London can be daunting for anyone, however, by reading my 10 things to know before visiting London, you’ll be ahead of the curve and have a better travel experience in London.
+Visiting a new city like London can be daunting for anyone, however, by reading my 10 things to know before visiting London, with these London travel tips, you’ll be ahead of the curve and have a better travel experience in London.

 As a travel blogger living in one of the most popular city-break destinations in Europe, I thought I may as well impart a little local knowledge on travellers visiting this beautiful city.